-Traveling to Las Vegas On a Budget?
-Well, Contrary to most peoples beliefs Vegas is a pretty affordable place to visit.
-Hotels are VERY high end with some pretty rock bottom prices, in comparison to other cities.
+Traveling to Las Vegas on a Budget?
+Well, Contrary to most people’s beliefs Vegas is a pretty affordable place to visit.
+Hotels are VERY high-end with some pretty rock-bottom prices, in comparison to other cities.
 There are a host of attractions and things to see and do that won’t break the bank, you can snag free drinks, and there are endless offers to save huge amounts of money.

-We will explain the best way to tighten your belts and save on all the biggest ticket items So you can make sure you get the absolute most out of your budget and enjoy the City in the best possible Style.
+We will explain the best way to tighten your belts and save on all the biggest ticket items so you can make sure you get the absolute most out of your budget and enjoy the City in the best possible Style.
 This is a constantly evolving list and we will continue to add offers and deals as we find them, feel free to tip us off in the comments of any great deals you know of?

 Total Rewards is the Ceasers Entertainment Reward Scheme and works pretty much the same as M-Life only for CET properties.

 This largely depends on where you are staying and where you plan to shop, eat, and play.
 Definitely sign up for the reward scheme for the Casino you are planning on staying in.
 So if you are in an MGM Property, Get the M-life card, and if you are Staying in a Ceasers Property get a Total Rewards card.
 Really Signing up for a Reward scheme is free and as far as we are concerned, it has very few downsides, so we advise just signing up for both.
 If you don’t use them, you have not really lost anything.